 2) Will the same cleaner or cleaners continually maintain my facility?

 a.
-This is an important one.
-Knowing who will be in your building and trusting that it will stay consistent is key to the health and cleanliness of your environment.
+This is really important!
+Consistency is key when it comes to maintaining a clean and organized facility.
+Having the same dedicated cleaning crew or person ensures a level of familiarity with the unique needs of your space.
 Do you know who is in your building?
 Ask for names and badges.
 Perhaps you already know John Doe who cleans your building and see them every day.
 However, what happens when the crew falls sick or has time off?
-There should always be a contingency plan; an additional pool of floaters who are familiar with your building and an expert in cleaning practices, so you are covered regardless of sick days.
+There should always be a contingency plan; an additional pool of floaters who are familiar with your building and have the same level of training regarding the cleaning of your facility.
+Having this backup team ensures that even in unforeseen circumstances such as illness or unexpected absence, the cleaning standards and familiarity with your space remains uninterrupted.
 In general, there should not be a continual stream of new faces.
 Quality companies hire and retain good people.

 3) How do you service accounts with a business or industry like mine?

 a.
 You have met with a cleaning company you like and the company seems like they have the employees and procedures to efficiently service your building.
 Now what?
 Ask for details; step by step processes of how they are going to service your building.
 How will you clean this space?
-What equipment will you bring in to make you efficient?
+How often will you clean our facility?
+What types of cleaning products do you use?
+What equipment will you bring in to make your work more efficient?
 Are you cleaning my competitor?
-Ask for references of similar spaces; whether it is industry or size, there should be a clear indication of what has been done prior.
-If you are looking for warehouse cleaning, you do not want a janitorial service who has never working in an industrial facility before.
-Rather, seek out those with similar experiences.
+Ask for references of similar spaces; whether it is a comparable industry or size, there should be a clear indication of what type of work has been done prior.
+If you are looking for warehouse cleaning, you probably want to steer clear of a janitorial service who has never worked in an industrial facility before.
+Actively seek out a cleaning company with prior experience working in a facility similar to yours.
+Ask enough questions to help you gauge the professionalism, reliability and suitability of the cleaning services being offered.

 4) Are you CIMS certified?